1. Automatic Detection of System Theme

 micro-frontends, app shells, or embedded widgets.

-Make sure your CSS styles rely on [data-theme="dark"]
+Make sure your CSS styles rely on [data-theme="dark"] or

-applied to the correct selector:
+[data-theme="light"] applied to the correct selector:

 #app[data-theme="dark"] {